Upper Darby Township, Pennsylvania: 20th century

-In 1907, the Philadelphia Rapid Transit Company recognized the potential for growth in the township and extended the Market-Frankford elevated train line (or "El") from just west of the Schuylkill River in Philadelphia to 69th and Market Streets in Upper Darby.
+In 1907, the Philadelphia Rapid Transit Company recognized the potential for growth in the township and extended the Market-Frankford elevated train line, or the "El", from just west of the Schuylkill River in Philadelphia to 69th and Market Streets in Upper Darby.
 The El terminus at 69th Street Station became a busy terminal serving several trolley and light rail lines into the suburbs, as well as numerous city and suburban bus routes.
-Commuter traffic spurred the development of the 69th St. shopping district in the 1920s by John McClatchy, and made Upper Darby the second busiest shopping area in the region, second only to Center City Philadelphia.
+Commuter traffic spurred the development of the 69th St. shopping district in the 1920s by John McClatchy, and made Upper Darby the second-busiest shopping area in the region after Center City Philadelphia.
 The business district is noted for many fine examples of Art Deco style buildings.
-A population explosion in the township followed; by the 1960s, Upper Darby was the seventh most populous municipality in Pennsylvania.
+A population explosion in the township followed; by the 1960s, Upper Darby was the seventh-most populous municipality in Pennsylvania.

 In the early 1970s, students from Highland Park Elementary School began a campaign to have the Pennsylvania Firefly declared the official state insect of Pennsylvania.
 With advice and support from state legislators, the students began a campaign that included letter writing, the circulation of petitions, and the distribution of bumper stickers.
 On April 10, 1974, Governor Milton J. Shapp signed their bill making the Pennsylvania Firefly their state's official insect.
 A couple of years later, Highland Park Elementary School was presented with a bronze plaque in honor of the students' achievement.

 21st century

 In the wake of the 2020 racial uprising in response to the murder of George Floyd, several protests and actions took place in Upper Darby, including a die-in at 69th and Market Streets.

+In 2020, the community voted on a motto for Upper Darby, "The World in One Place," reflecting the multicultural community of the present day.

 Upper Darby has seen a rise in LGBTQ activism of late, and Upper Darby Pride, a non-profit organization planned the first Upper Darby Pride Fest for June 2020.
-It was cancelled due to the pandemic but held a year later by U.D.T.J. on the grounds of Upper Darby High School and accompanied by other Pride events in the township.
+It was cancelled due to the COVID-19 pandemic.
+However, it was held a year later by U.D.T.J. on the grounds of Upper Darby High School and accompanied by other Pride events in the township.

-Crime and law enforcement

-In 1991, five Upper Darby policemen were convicted in federal court and sentenced to prison for violating the civil rights of two residents, a father and son.
-Each was found guilty on several counts involving assault, false arrest, and prosecution.

-On January 30, 2002, Upper Darby police officer Dennis McNamara was shot and killed in the line of duty by Thomas Campbell.
-McNamara was investigating a suspicious parked vehicle around 9:30 PM when Campbell came up behind him and shot him in the side of the head with a .32 caliber revolver.
-McNamara had a section of Lansdowne Avenue renamed in his honor; Campbell pled guilty to his murder in 2003 and was sentenced to life in prison plus ten years.
-He died in Graterford Prison in 2015.